fboerman/blog/content/posts/market20230419/index.md

 In complex systems of any kind it is always possible that something goes wrong.
 While the TSO systems are designed very robustly sometimes things go wrong.
 What exactly goes wrong can be a number of things, for example an IT crash (possibly due to bugs), missing/incomplete input data or highly implausible results (as judged by operators).
 To still ensure safe grid operation a fallback procedure is then used in which a reduction is applied that leads to a situation that is assumed safe regardless of the circumstances.
 This is by definition a quite conservative low value.
 A fallback situation is not unique to the local validation step, there are fallbacks defined for all steps of the market coupling process.
 These vary from rather simple things like the low values mentioned or replacement input data from a reference timestamp (for example if up to date grid models are unavailable), to more complex completely different backup processes.
 For example, if in the worst case the market coupling completely fails and no prices could be computed a so called "shadow auction" is held.
 These are a much more simplified (and thus less efficient) way to still get some trades going.

-It is important to stress that, while rare, applying fallbacks is a regulated and expected process step.
+It is important to stress that, while rare, applying fallbacks is an expected process step.
 TSO's have the obligation to ensure safe grid operations and less capacity but garantueed to be safe is always better than more capacity but high risk for grid safety.
 Errors of any kind are always possible to happen and all TSO's have responded in an agreed way.
 It is therefore wrong to blankly blame certain TSO's for the mere fact that they reduced capacities.
 No TSO does this just for fun and all fallback incidents are extensively investigated and if needed measures for the future taken.

 As for the size of the fallback, each TSO is allowed to define its own fallback rules.
 Why Elia decided to apply such a relatively large reduction as fallback is not known.
-Factually it is the largest by far and thus has the most impact.
-For more information on this we have to wait for them to publish a statement.
+Because of its size it probably had the most impact, in interplay with the other fallbacks.
+It is possible that TSOs or regulators will release calculations on this in the future.

 ## The effect of IVAs of the 19th
 The effect of these restrictions we already saw in figure 2 and 3.
 To clarify, the relative impact on the theoretical boundaries on the netto position is expressed in figure 4 and 5 below, as a percentage of change compared between 18th and 19th.
 Keep in mind that the days are not exactly the same, and these boundaries shift every day and every hour.
 However the fact that these days were normal workingdays directly after eachother makes it comparible as a larger picture.